chtoucas/Abc/README.md

 - **AVOID using this type when `T` is a _mutable_ reference type.**
 - **DO NOT use a _maybe_ with nullable types, eg `Maybe<int?>`.**

+The intended usage is when `T` is a value type, a string, a (read-only?) record, or a function.
+For other reference types, it should be fine as long as T is an immutable reference type.

 One can _indirectly_ create a maybe for a nullable type, but all static factory methods do not permit it.
 If you end up having to manipulate for say a `Maybe<int?>`, there is a method `Squash()` to convert it to a `Maybe<int>`.